iamshadmirza/BlogsByShad/blogs/rntl/index.md

 # A Definite Guide to React Native Testing Library

-This guide will walk you through react-native testing using **React Native Testing Library**.
+This guide will walk you through React Native testing using **React Native Testing Library**.
 We will cover why we would want to use this library, the benefits, how to write tests, and all sorts of stuff while building an exciting game app.
 Let's start.

 - [A Definite Guide to React Native Testing Library](#a-definite-guide-to-react-native-testing-library)
   - [What is React Native Testing Library and Why We Love It](#what-is-react-native-testing-library-and-why-we-love-it)